phcom/GGRV.github.io/about.md

 ---
 layout: page
-title: About
+title: Documentation
 permalink: /about/
 ---

-Some information about you!
+Some documentation about IntP!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+A place to include any other types of information that you'd like to include about IntP.

-### Contact me
+### Contact

 [email@domain.com](mailto:email@domain.com)